katiejots/clojurebridge-openshift/README.md

     rhc app create globalgrowth http://cartreflect-claytondev.rhcloud.com/github/openshift-cartridges/clojure-cartridge -s --no-git

-Once it has finished running, you should see a line in the output containing a URL like this:
+Once it has finished running, you should see a line in the output containing an SSH URL, like this:

-    ssh://0123456789abcdef01234567@globalgrowth-yourdomain.rhcloud.com/~/git/globalgrowth.git/
+    Git remote: ssh://0123456789abcdef01234567@globalgrowth-yourdomain.rhcloud.com/~/git/globalgrowth.git/

 Copy the SSH URL and use it in the following command.